TG-jsova/gstreamer/README.md

 ---

 **Note**: This system is designed for production use with comprehensive monitoring and self-healing capabilities.
 The kiosk optimizations ensure stable 24/7 operation with Unity workloads, while the live streaming optimizations maintain minimal resource usage for real-time feeds.
+Docker support provides easy deployment and isolation for containerized environments.